-This chapter describes how to manage your Client Masters through Operations Center.
+This chapter describes how to manage your client controllers through Operations Center.

-If the Operations Center instance is deployed on a TLS end-point, you must import the SSL certificate in the Java Keystore of the Client Master.
-In case the Client Master is deployed on a Tomcat web container, you might need to tell what keystore Jenkins is using.
+If the Operations Center instance is deployed on a TLS end-point, you must import the SSL certificate in the Java Keystore of the client controller.
+In case the client controller is deployed on a Tomcat web container, you might need to tell what keystore Jenkins is using.
 This should verify that Tomcat is using the correct keystore.

 If it is not in the standard location (

 $JAVA_HOME/jre/lib/security/cacerts), add it as part of the Java arguments:

 Ensure that the certificates are correctly imported in both Operations Center and client controller.